TheRubick/devops-exercises/topics/kubernetes/README.md

 </b></details>

 <details>
-<summary>Explain the purpose of the following lines
+<summary>Explain the purpose of the following lines :grey_exclamation:

 ```
 livenessProbe: